Anonymous-025/notes/html.md

 # HTML5

 HTML stands for **HyperText Markup Language** , which is a markup language used for creating web pages and web applications.
-It defines the structure and content of a web page, using tags and attributes to mark up elements such as headings, paragraphs, images, links, and more
+It defines the structure and content of a web page, using tags and attributes to mark up elements such as headings, paragraphs, images, links, and more.

 ## Structure of Html